-A bankruptcy estate is a separate taxable entity created when an individual debtor files a petition under either chapter 7 or 11 of title 11 of the U.S. Code.
-The estate is administered by a trustee or a debtor-in-possession.
-If the case is later dismissed by the bankruptcy court, the debtor is treated as if the bankruptcy petition had never been filed.
-This provision does not apply to partnerships or corporations.
+The bankruptcy estate that is created when an individual debtor files a petition under either chapter 7 or 11 of title 11 of the U.S. Code is treated as a separate taxable entity.
+The bankruptcy estate is administered by a trustee or a debtor-in-possession.
+If the case is later dismissed by the bankruptcy court, the individual debtor is treated as if the bankruptcy petition had never been filed.